Isma27K/ManageWise-Backend/README.md

 # ManageWise-Backend
-This is a backend for
+This is a backend for ManageWise Project, for now im too lazy to write anything, just know that to start you need to run `npm start`